openvinotoolkit/open_model_zoo/models/public/human-pose-estimation-3d-0001/description/human-pose-estimation-3d-0001.md

 ## Outputs

-The net outputs three blobs with shapes the following shapes: `[1, 57, 32, 56]`, `[1, 19, 32, 56]`, and `[1, 38, 32, 56]`.
+The net outputs three blobs with the following shapes: `[1, 57, 32, 56]`, `[1, 19, 32, 56]`, and `[1, 38, 32, 56]`.
 The first blob contains coordinates in 3D space, the second blob contains keypoint heatmaps and the third blob is keypoint pairwise relations (part affinity fields).

 ## Legal Information